beetbox/audioread/README.rst

 1.2.1
   Fix an unhandled exception when opening non-raw audio files (thanks to aostanin).
-  Fix Python 3 compatibility the raw-file backend.
+  Fix Python 3 compatibility for the raw-file backend.

 1.2.0
   Add support for FFmpeg on Windows (thanks to Jean-Christophe Saad-Dupuy).